OttieOtter

 Balanced Rock

 By the end of the day, we hiked about 6 miles - mostly in gift shops - and were ready for lunch and drinks.
-We ate grilled sandwiches, at the Stagecoach Inn, and washed them down with Dale's Pale Ale by Oskar Blues Brewery.
+We ate grilled sandwiches at the Stagecoach Inn and had Dale's Pale Ale by Oskar Blues Brewery for dessert.

 Stagecoach Inn - Manitou Springs, Colorado